How to Deploy a Basic OPC-UA Server in Node-RED - Part 1

 To connect to our Node-RED OPC server, enter the endpoint url and press “connect to server”.

-OPC Client Connect It will ask for security.
+"Screenshot showing the OPC Client" It will ask for security.
 Remember that we allowed anonymous access, so the default security mode of None is the correct option.

 Once connected, we can browse our OPC Server.